pnnl/MCount/README.md

 After clicking "Select input images from file explorer", a file dialog will pop up.
 Select the images you would like to run detections on.* The file dialog will only accept .jpg, .png, and .tif image types.

-If you're not running the Default MCount Mussel Detector, you will be prompted to select your model's labelmap with a "Select Labelmap" button.

 After selecting your images (and potentially your labelmap), you will be prompted with two checkboxes.
 You may check or uncheck them depending on your use case.** "Run Mussel Thresholding" is for mussel clump detection.
 "Create Excel Spreadsheet" will create an excel spreadsheet containing the counts for each input image.
-The spreadsheet is stored in the ~\MCount\spreadsheets directory.
+The spreadsheet is stored in the ~/MCount/detections/[name of count]/spreadsheets directory.

 Click "Run Model" to begin the detection.
 This may take a while.